qiyuangong/Deep_Learning_Exercise/README.md

     - Reinforcement Learning (RL)
 4. Algorithms in Deep Learning

-PS: This stage has much more to learn, and they are much harder than last stage.
-Pls focus on one of them, i.e., become expert in one area rather than know everything but not good at any of them.
+Tips: Pls focus on one of them, i.e., become expert in one area rather than know everything but not good at any of them.
+How to: Choose a most interesting or relevant (with your work) area, and dig in.

 ## Materials & Resources